 Tan Chui Mui is a Malaysian filmmaker.
-She has also been on the jury panel for many international film festivals like Clermont-Ferrand, Busan, Shanghai, Taipei, Rotterdam, and more.
-She has been actively mentoring young filmmakers, and was the Directing Mentor for Asian Film Academy.
+She has also been a member of jury for many international film festivals like Clermont-Ferrand, Busan, Shanghai, Taipei, and Rotterdam.
+She plays an active role in mentoring young filmmakers, and was the Directing Mentor at the Asian Film Academy.

-“In 2017, I requested 2 months unpaid leave from the company in order to have time to rest.
-I believed that 2 months is rather reasonable and sufficient for me to recover from physical and mental tiredness.
-However, I started to feel lost despite the holiday, just after 1 week.
-I was wanting the holiday to finish soon!
-I missed the time when I had so much work to do.
-My body was burning with all the passion for filmmaking.
-SeaShorts provided this element to me!
-The team is small but the festival looks big.
-The preparation job is hectic whereby every team member needs to handle several tasks at the same time.
-I love having things to do, I love when we come up with something to make film world better.”
+“In 2017, I requested two months unpaid leave from the company in order to have time to rest.
+I believed that two months is rather reasonable and sufficient for me to recover from physical and mental fatigue.
+However, I started to feel lost just one week into my holiday.
+I wanted it to end sooner!
+I missed having so much to do.
+My body was burning with passion for filmmaking, and SeaShorts was the element that ignited it.
+The team is small but the Festival is big.
+Preparing for it is hectic, requiring every team member to handle several tasks at the same time.
+I love having things to do, and I love when we come up with something to make the film world better.”

-“Why I work for SeaShorts?
+“Why do I work for SeaShorts?
 Because I want to help grow our ASEAN storytellers.”

 Nicholas Chee is the founder of Sinema Media Pte Ltd, a Singapore-based film and media project consultancy.
 In 2006, he started the Sinema.SG website as a news platform for Singaporean independent film and from 2007 to 2012, he co-founded Sinema Old School, Singapore's first independent community theatre showcasing independent and short films.
 He also created ciNE65 in 2011 and the National Youth Film Awards in 2015, both award platforms to discover and showcase young Singaporean film talents.
 Nic is also an award-winning filmmaker and is the executive producer of original and branded content production company, The Flying Kick Asia, based in Singapore with offices in Kaohsiung and Seoul.

-This is a film festival that is a carefully curated and organized by a bunch of young filmmakers.
+This is a film festival that is carefully curated and organised by a bunch of young filmmakers.

-Like many other festivals, we celebrate, we cheer - for the Southeast Asian short film.”
+Like many other festivals, we celebrate and cheer—this time for Southeast Asian short films.”

 Lim Han Loong was born in 1992 in Ipoh, Perak.
-He's a young, aspiring film director and actor in screenplay who started to get involved in the industry since 2012.
-His work The Way We Love was selected as the finalist of Astro New Director Award 2014 and also SKT Short Film Competition 2015, which was recognized as ASEAN Top 10 in the competition.
-His short film 1304km: Girl from Sumatra (2016) was selected entered as the finalist of BMW Shorties Competition.
-He is currently working on his first feature film and running errands for SeaShorts Film Festival.
+He is a young aspiring film director and actor who has been involved in the industry since 2012.
+His work The Way We Love was selected as the finalist of the 2014 Astro New Director Award as well as among the top ten ASEAN entries to the 2015 SKT Short Film Competition.
+His short film 1304km: Girl from Sumatra (2016) was a finalist at BMW Shorties.
+He is currently working on his first feature film while running errands for SeaShorts Film Festival.

 “I've always believed that I had a keen interest in cinema, though in reality did not venture any further than a comfort zone moulded by conventional cineplex fare and Rotten Tomatoes scores.
 That changed during my stint at an arts centric non-profit.
 As cliché as it is, a new world of film opened up for me, one that included movies serving to not just entertain but to also challenge, provoke, resonate, and perhaps, reform.
 These deserve a wider audience, and SeaShorts is a fantastic platform for doing just that.”